cedricwalter/cedricwalter.github.io/_posts/2004-09-08-stripping-screws.md

     - standard
 ---

-<span style="font-weight: bold;">You have some problem to remove genuine screws on your caliber 30.
+You have some problem to remove genuine screws on your caliber 30.
 They seems to be made of a very soft/cheap metal.

- <span style="font-weight: bold;">Cause?
+Cause?
  Head screws used are Japanese Industrial Standard (JIS).
 Regular metric screwdrivers will not work.

- <span style="font-weight: bold;">Possible solutions:
+Possible solutions:

 - Buy a set of JIS drivers from Heliproz/Cyberheli/[www.custom-rc](http://www.custom-rc/)